bakdata/ci-templates/actions/java-gradle-build/README.md

 # java-gradle-build

-This action builds java artifacts using gradle and uploads `.jar` files as a pipeline artifact.
+This action builds Java artifacts using Gradle and uploads `.jar` files as a pipeline artifact.

 ## Input Parameters